hack-gpon/hack-gpon.github.io/_ont/ont-nokia-g-010g-q.md

 To exit the shell and reach the parent menu type `exit` or `x`, in each menu the `help` command will show how to use the shell

+# Telnet

+To calculate the password for telnet access, you can use this tool, simply by entering the S/N:

+{% include cig_password.html username="ONTUSER" %}

 # Known Bugs

 # Miscellaneous Links